abranhe/minutes-to-read/readme.md

 m2r(longText, 'minutes to finish');
 // => 2 minutes to finish

-m2r(longText, 'minutes to read if you reading rate is 2 wpm', 2);
+m2r(longText, 'minutes to read if your reading rate is 2 wpm', 2);
-// => 250 minutes to read if you reading rate is 2 wpm
+// => 250 minutes to read if your reading rate is 2 wpm
 ```

 ## API